Conductive hearing loss

 Conductive hearing loss (CHL) is a type of hearing impairment that occurs when sound waves are unable to efficiently travel through the outer ear, tympanic membrane (eardrum), or middle ear structures such as the ossicles.
 This blockage or dysfunction prevents sound from being effectively conducted to the inner ear, resulting in reduced hearing ability.
+CHL can either impact one ear, called unilateral conductive hearing loss, or both ears, called bilateral conductive hearing loss.
 Common causes include ear infections, fluid in the middle ear, earwax buildup, damage to the eardrum, or abnormalities in the ossicles.

 CHL can occur alone or alongside sensorineural hearing loss, in which case it is classified as mixed hearing loss.
-Depending on the underlying cause, conductive hearing loss is often treatable and sometimes reversible through medical interventions, such as medication, surgery, or assistive devices like hearing aids.
+Diagnosis and testing of CHL can include ear exams, hearing tests, tympanometry tests, and/or imaging, such as a computed tomography (CT) scan or magnetic resonance imaging (MRI).
+Depending on the underlying cause, CHL is often treatable and sometimes reversible through medical interventions, such as medication, surgery, or assistive devices like hearing aids.
 However, chronic or permanent cases may require long-term management to improve hearing and communication abilities.

+Signs and symptoms

+CHL makes all sounds seem faint or muffled.
+The hearing loss is usually worse in lower frequencies.
+Congenital conductive hearing loss is identified through newborn hearing screening or may be identified because the baby has microtia or other facial abnormalities.
+CHL developing during childhood is usually due to otitis media with effusion and may present with speech and language delay or difficulty hearing, which can appear as inattentiveness or lack of response and difficulties learning or playing.
+Other symptoms of childhood CHL could include ear pain, snoring, mouth breathing, and ear and nasal discharge.
+A later onset of CHL may have an obvious cause, such as an ear infection, trauma, or upper respiratory tract infection, or may have an insidious onset related to chronic middle ear disease, otosclerosis, or a tumour of the nasopharynx.
+Earwax is a very common cause of CHL, which may present suddenly when the wax blocks sound from getting through the external ear canal to the middle and inner ear.